ELiTLtd/hack-week-generator/README.md

 _See the section on [Continuous Deployment](#continuous-deployment)_

-We use [aws-copilot](https://github.com/aws/copilot-cli) to deploy new versions of the voila-api.
+We use [aws-copilot](https://github.com/aws/copilot-cli) to deploy new versions of the hack-week-generator-api.
 It currently depends on building and sending a docker image based on the current dockerfile in the repository deploying with:

     copilot svc deploy # detailed configuration can be found at `scripts/deploy.sh`